Purpose

 To be eligible for consideration, applicants must demonstrate that they meet all the following criteria:

-- submit a first-authored conference paper for review by the conference awards committee using this form by 31 August, 2023
+• submit a first-authored conference paper for review by the conference awards committee via the online submission process (see below) by the advertised due date

 It is possible to submit a jointly authored paper for an award.
 Award applicants must be the first named author on the paper.
 AARE places the responsibility for full disclosure to co-authors with the first author of a paper submitted for consideration in these award categories.